trpa-agency/ClimateResilienceDashboard/html/index.md

 ## Goal 2: Promote Resilient Natural Systems

-## Goal 3:Support Resilient Built Systems
+## Goal 3: Support Resilient Built Systems

 * [3.2(a) Percent of renewable energy as a share of total energy used](3.2(a)_EnergyMix.html)